sjp/sjp-site/content/projects/query-shared-worker-persister.md

 The sharing of a cache is possible due to a [`SharedWorker`](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) that provides a single web worker that is shared across all tabs and windows from pages of the same origin.

+## Demo

+A demo app that utilises the caching mechanism is available here: <https://sjp.co.nz/projects/query-shared-worker-persister/demo>

+The source for the react application is available on [GitHub](https://github.com/sjp/rick-morty)

 ## Install

 This package is published on `npm`, and developed on [GitHub](https://github.com/sjp/query-shared-worker-persister).